 Picture the same Vanguard analyst running an identical simulation in a few years once expected returns have jumped from the paltry red-line lows to well over double-digits.
 Will they proclaim that the 4% rule is now the 8% rule?
 And will you believe them?
 Why or why not?

 From my perspective, that type of persistent average chasing is exactly the erroneous thought process that Bengen sought to remedy by using history to remain focused on the worst-case scenario.
-While there’s a place for expected returns analysis in terms of setting near-term expectations, when it comes to long-term retirement and your life savings is on the line I’d argue that Bengen’s more conservative approach is far more steady and attainable.
+While there’s a place for expected returns analysis in terms of setting near-term expectations, when it comes to long-term retirement and your life savings is on the line I’d argue that Bengen’s more conservative approach is far more steady and dependable.
 Perhaps if Vanguard writes a future paper that takes Bengen’s advice to heart and compares their predictions against the historical worst-case scenarios rather than simply the long-term average, they might reach a different conclusion.

 In the meantime, I’m just thankful for the data to study, the tools to independently evaluate ideas, and the avenues to share what I learn with the world.
 Please don’t get me wrong — it’s not about taking down Vanguard.
 I’m always open to new information, and for all I know I’ll be writing my own new article in the future revising my views on this topic.
 From the big dogs offering index funds all the way down to the girl sitting at her desk thinking hard about handing in that final retirement notice, we in the greater FIRE community are in it together.